 You’ll get so much more use from your shed if it’s a comfortable place to be.
 Making sure there’s adequate airflow ensures better temperature control and a drier atmosphere which stops tools and electrical equipment degrading.
 Good ventilation will help you get the most from your craft room, workshop or storage space, without furniture and materials getting smelly and mouldy.

 Ventilating a small shed

-Opening and closing windows and leaving the door open, are the most basic ways to change the air inside your shed, but you need a solution that works for you even when you’re not there.
+Opening and closing windows and leaving the door open are the most basic ways to change the air inside your shed, but you need a solution that works even when you’re not there.
 If you own a shed smaller than approximately 10’ x 6’, it’s important to install a passive ventilation system, especially to prevent buildup of fumes if you use your shed to store petrol and other solvents.

 If you’re building a new shed, give consideration to the most common wind direction when deciding where in your garden to erect it.
 Siting your shed so the prevailing airstream hits the gable end is best.
 By installing two vents – one high up on each gable wall – you’re guaranteed a healthy throughflow of air.
 Make sure the vents you install are mesh backed to prevent bugs making a home in your shed.